 This one credit course will introduce fundamental principles, theories, and laws of chemistry relevant to the respiratory therapy practitioner.

-#RET1005, Respiratory Microbiology 1 hr., 1 cr.
+#RET1005, Respiratory Microbiology

 A review of microbiology as it relates to the profession of respiratory care.
 Topics include microbiological identification, surveillance, and equipment processing.